 Kamisama Kiss has Tomoe say this to Nanami when she is trying and failing to perform a holy ceremonial dance after being an all around asshole and a Drill Sergeant Nasty towards her from literally the first minute he met her.

-Naruto told this to Hinata, when she felt bad, about him having to rescue her in the war, despite she vowed to herself that she'll be the one to protect him.
+Naruto told this to Hinata, when she felt bad, about him having to rescue her in the war, despite her vowed to herself that she'd be the one to protect him.

 The Transformers IDW comic has the noble Wing from Spotlight: Drift try to teach this to the Decepticon Deadlock.
 It eventually worked, and Deadlock became Drift.

 Teen Titans has Kid Devil, who tried desperately to be a good superhero but always felt like the weakest link of the team because of a string of losses.
 It came to a head when Clock King kidnapped and brainwashed him into fighting in a teenage superhero bloodsport and almost killing someone.
 Miss Martian managed to snap him out of it by reminding him of his dream to be a hero and what a sweet, earnest person he truly is.